 What is the EN 55035, and what's changing?

 EN 55035:2017/A11:2020 considers the electromagnetic compatibility of multimedia equipment (MME).
-The standard helps to ensure that such equipment uses the recommended range and does not interfere with other multimedia equipment by following immunity requirements.
+The European standard helps to ensure that such equipment uses the recommended range and does not interfere with other multimedia equipment by following immunity requirements and performance criteria.

 The standard combines the EMC immunity requirements for all multimedia equipment which were previously categorized separately and covered by:

 - EN 55103-2 (Immunity for Professional Entertainment Lighting and Control)